geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

  - non existing elements are displayed (ie. elements in the standard not in the current document).

-When a tab is in flat mode, this tab will not display elements which are not in the current metadata document and it will display complex element as a group only if defined in the list of elements with fieldset (see :ref:`creating-custom-editor-fieldsWithFieldset`).
+When a tab is in flat mode, this tab will not display element which are not in the current metadata document and it will display complex element as a group only if defined in the list of element with fieldset (see :ref:`creating-custom-editor-fieldsWithFieldset`).

 Example for a contact in non "flat" mode: